co-davis/hw1-vox-landingpage/README.md

 ###What didn't work
 After that, I got stuck trying to format the rest of the page.
 Any CSS changes I made to children of the "main" div below the navbar would not apply.
-I tried to do simple things, like changing "background-color" of various divs to try to debug the issue but to no avail (that's why the email form and "Let's make some shirts!" text have a green background).
+I tried to do simple things like changing "background-color" of various divs to try to debug the issue but to no avail (that's why the email form and "Let's make some shirts!" text have a green background).